How do I sign up for lessons, and when can I start?

 Our pools are a nice warm 90 degrees, the air temperature is kept around 88 degrees, and saltwater is gentler on the eyes and skin.
 This helps create a relaxing and comfortable experience for swimmers (especially little ones).
 Being comfortable helps students concentrate and perform.
 The pools are also shorter, which is less intimidating for children and beginner swimmers.
-A large staircase descends into the shallow end and is a perfect place for kids to sit and get accustomed to the water, pool, and instructor.
+We are careful not to overcrowd our pools, so our swimmers and teachers enjoy a calmer environment and lots of flexibility in how the lesson is run.